RakibRahman/kotlin/README.md

 - when can be used either as a statement or as an expression.
 A statement doesn't return anything but performs actions instead.
 - An expression returns a value that can be used later in your code.

+# Lambda Expressions
+Lambda expressions can be used in a number of ways.
+You can:

+- Pass a lambda expression as a parameter to another function
+- Return a lambda expression from a function
+- Invoke a lambda expression on its own